Frequently Asked Questions (FAQ)

 In 1880 legislation was passed creating the Iowa Department of Health and requiring all births, deaths, and marriages to be recorded at both the county and state levels.
 However, with that being said, there are a few who did not start right away.

-2) What are the WPA records?
 This was a project placed in motion by the Federal Government to get the economy moving in a positive direction.
 The main genealogical WPA (Work Progress Administration) projects were

 1. Burial listing in cemeteries